Floodwaters rise as killer storm stalks southeastern US - AFP

 Electrocution risk

-With the rain pausing for the first time since Friday, local resident Logan Sosebee pulled out his kayak to carry food and supplies to those in need on the other side of the flooded river.
+With the rain pausing for the first time since Friday, local resident Logan Sosebee pulled out his kayak to carry food and supplies to those who need it on the other side of the flooded river.

 "The water... has gone up 10-15 feet (3 to 4.5 meters) in a few days and it's supposed to keep rising for a few days.
 I'm a bit worried for my home."

-North Carolina Governor Roy Cooper earlier told reporters "the strongest storm bands are dumping two to three inches of rain per hour" over regions that had already received up to two feet of rain.
+North Carolina Governor Roy Cooper earlier told reporters "the strongest storm bands are dumping two to three inches of rain (5 - 7.5 centimeters) per hour" over regions that had already received up to two feet of rain.

 "That's enough to cause flooding in areas that have never flooded before until now.
 The risk is growing as well in the mountains, where rains could lead to dangerous landslides," he said.